cmda-bt/pt-course-19-20/readme.md

 To illustrate, this means every team member works with templates.
 *Not* that one person does CSS and the person with pre-existing knowledge the whole backend.
+So split work per feature (such as liking) instead of per area (such as templating).

 Progress would look something like this: